Andrei0872/andreigatej.dev/src/markdown-pages/blog/ng-router-urltree.md

 ## UrlTree, ActivatedRouteSnapshot and ActivatedRoute

-As we've seen from the previous section, an `UrlTree` contains the `fragment`, `queryParams` and the `UrlSegmentGroup`s that create the URL segments.
+As we've seen from the previous section, a `UrlTree` contains the `fragment`, `queryParams` and the `UrlSegmentGroup`s that create the URL segments.
 At the same time, there are other important units that make up the process of resolving the next route: `ActivatedRouteSnapshot` and `ActivatedRoute`.
 This process also consists of multiple **phrases**, e.g: running guards, running resolvers, activating the routes(i.e updating the view accordingly); these phases will operate on 2 other _tree structures_: a tree of `ActivatedRouteSnapshot`s(also named `RouterStateSnapshot`) and a tree of `ActivatedRoute`s(also named `RouterState`).

 The `ActivatedRouteSnapshot` tree will be immediately created after the `UrlTree` has been built.
-One significant difference between these two tree structures is that in an `UrlTree` only outlets(named or `primary`, by default) are considered children(child = `UrlSegmentGroup`), whereas in `RouterStateSnapshot`, each matched path of a `Route` object determines an `ActivatedRouteSnapshot` child.
+One significant difference between these two tree structures is that in a `UrlTree` only outlets(named or `primary`, by default) are considered children(child = `UrlSegmentGroup`), whereas in `RouterStateSnapshot`, each matched path of a `Route` object determines an `ActivatedRouteSnapshot` child.

 Let's see an example.
 For this route configuration: